Angular complexity in strong lens substructure detection: Method

 \subsection{Sensitivity maps}

+A sensitivity map gives the lowest detectable mass of substructure at every position on the observation, given some detection threshold.
+The sensitivity depends also on the choice of profile for the substructure, and its concentration.
+Both are fixed in this case.
 The trained neural network can be thought of as a black box substructure detector $S(d)$ that returns the posterior probability $\prob{\mathrm{sub}}{d}$ for a given observation $d$.
 The prior implicit in this posterior is the prior in the training data itself.
 As such, any degeneracy or complexity in the training data is accounted for by this probability.
+For example, when external shear is added to the training data, which is in effect an $m=2$ multipole perturbation and degenerate with substructure, the detection significances reported by the model drop for all substructure masses \citepalias[see][fig. 3]{ORiordan2023}.

 The detector can be used to construct a sensitivity map as follows.
 For a given lens-source system, introduce a test subhalo in a position $(\theta_x,\theta_y)$ with mass and concentration parametrised by $\Mmax$ and $\rmax$.
 Ray-trace the system to produce an image $d$.
 Keeping the properties of the lens, source, and noise realisation fixed, the image is just a function of the subhalo properties.
 We move the test mass across the image pixel grid and iterate over a range of interesting masses, in this case $10^{7.6}<\Mmax/\Msun\leq10^{11}$ with $35$ steps in mass spread log-uniformly and $\rmax$ is set to the mean of the relation at the redshift of the lens.
 The detector then returns the probability that the substructure is in the image, as a function of its properties, i.e., $S(\theta_x,\theta_y,\Mmax,\rmax)$.
 In practice we convert this to a more conventional detection significance.